Articles

 • Cat food has been made so palatable that it can easily create gluttonous behavior.
 Meal feeding and portion control are important to prevent obesity.
 Owners should not give in to begging behavior.
 Cats that are still hungry after their meal can be supplemented with snacks such as green vegetables recommended by your veterinarian.
 Cats that eat too quickly can be fed creatively to slow down eating.

-• Interactive feeders that require a pet to think and work for their food call upon the natural instinct to hunt or forage.
+• Interactive feeders that require a pet to think and work for their food call upon pets’ natural instincts to hunt or forage.
 Besides being fun, these food puzzles may help both physical and behavioral problems in cats and dogs.
 When used correctly, interactive feeders may benefit pets that eat too quickly, become bored when alone, or suffer from separation anxiety.

-• Feeding your cat can be easily accomplished with mealtimes on a set schedule.
-At least two meals per day are best for your cat.
-The use of food toys or interactive feeders adds interest to your cat’s mealtime.
-Routines help your cat adjust to changes that may occur in your home as well as allow you to monitor her health.
+• Each cat is an individual and one standard feeding plan may not work for every pet, but following a set schedule can be beneficial for several reasons.
+For most cats, two meals per day is best.
+The use of food toys or interactive feeders can add interest to your cat’s mealtime.
+Routines help your cat adjust to changes that may occur in your home and allow you to monitor her health.

 Our Services